 In March 2019, the U.S. House Science Committee held a hearing to discuss science and technology.
 They stressed the importance of better developing domestic talent and continuing to welcome students and researchers from abroad to ensure the future STEM workforce.
 They also discussed the importance of drawing more women and minorities into STEM fields.

-In the meantime, companies are investing in learning and development programs as well as building knowledge transfer programs to help circumvent the skills gap.
+In the meantime, companies are investing in the future of their companies through learning and development programs as well as building knowledge transfer programs to avoid the skills gap.

 - Increase in-house training and learning courses.

 - Increase investment in training programs and the integration of digital technologies to help employees move ahead on the digital curve.

 - Try to increase exposure to robotics, automation, and computer programming for all k-12 students in order to build the fundamental skills and abilities needed to succeed in STEM programs in the secondary grades.